Medistat-Tiberiusgh/db-etl/README.md

 # From CSV to Database — ETL Pipeline

-A teaching example that loads a large CSV file into **PostgreSQL** and/or **MongoDB**, structured around clean code and SOLID principles.
+A teaching example that loads the Swedish narcotic prescription dataset (five related CSV files) into **PostgreSQL** and/or **MongoDB**, structured around clean code and SOLID principles.
+The pipeline scans a directory for CSV files and loads each one into its own table or collection, using the filename as the name.

 ## Project structure